Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.3/index.md

       An optional button bar can present standard actions at the bottom of the  modal.

-      At smaller breakpoints the modal shifts to 100% width to prevent content from being too constrained.
+      The text modal uses the [Static Column](/design/c/templates/v1.0.0-beta.1) template and supports both sizes (480px and 800px).
+At smaller breakpoints both sizes shift to 100% width to prevent content from being too constrained.

       ### Accessibility considerations
       Modals must be careful to properly handle keyboard access to maintain full accessibility compliance.
 Specifically they must: